f4exb/sdrangel/plugins/channeltx/modam/readme.md

 Left click to switch to the audio input.
 You must switch it off to make other inputs available.

 Right click to select audio input device.
+See [audio management documentation](../../../sdrgui/audio.md) for details.

 <h3>10: CW (Morse) text</h3>